 FAQ – Frequently Asked Questions

 Liability coverage and comprehensive coverage are two types of car insurance that differ in the scope of protection they offer.
-Liability coverage pays for damage you cause to other people or property while driving, but not for damage to your own vehicle.
-Comprehensive insurance cover pays for damage to your vehicle that occurs outside of a collision, such as theft, vandalism, fire, or natural disasters.
+Liability coverage pays for damage you cause to other people or property while driving, but not for damage to your vehicle.
+Comprehensive coverage pays for damage to your vehicle that occurs outside of a collision, such as theft, vandalism, fire, or natural disasters.
 Liability coverage is the minimum required by law, while comprehensive car insurance coverage is optional and more expensive.

-Liability and full coverage auto insurance are different.
+Liability and full coverage are different.
 It covers only injuries and damages to others for which you are responsible, while full coverage includes liability but adds additional coverage to protect your car.
 Liability coverage protects you from the other driver’s expenses should you cause an accident.
 Full coverage policies also cover your own vehicle’s damages, regardless of whether the damage is from a collision or not.

 How much Coverage do I need?

-The amount of auto liability insurance you should have depends on your state’s minimum requirements, your net worth, and your risk tolerance.
+The amount you should have depends on your state’s minimum requirements, your net worth, and your risk tolerance.
 State minimums can range from $10,000 to $70,000 per accident, but they may not be enough to protect you from a lawsuit.
-Financial and insurance experts recommend that you carry at least 100/300/100 in liability coverage, which means $100,000 per person, $300,000 per accident, and $100,000 for property damage.
+Financial and experts recommend that you carry at least 100/300/100 in liability coverage, which means $100,000 per person, $300,000 per accident, and $100,000 for property damage.
 However, you may want to increase your limits if you have a lot of assets or if you want more peace of mind.
 For more info see recommended car insurance coverages.

 How much are premiums?